 There is no set deadline within which your home must be repaired although under Florida law the insurer must do so within a reasonable time.
 Florida Statute Section 627.70131 requires the insurance company to deny or pay a homeowner’s claim within 90 days unless a delay is the result of circumstances outside the control of the insurance company.
 Although an insurer’s failure to meet this deadline cannot be the sole basis for a legal claim against the insurer, the insured may have a basis for an award of interest calculated from the day the insurance company received notice of the fire damage claim.

-My insurer is requesting a significant amount of personal information and documents.
+The insurer is requesting a significant amount of personal information and documents.
 Is the insurer entitled to this information?

 Generally, an insurance company is entitled to cooperation, so you must provide information and documents that are requested pursuant to your claim.
 However, an experienced fire insurance claims attorney might be able protect you if you feel that your insurer is making improper requests.
-If the origin of the fire that damages your home is questionable, you might be subjected to detailed personal, business and financial questions.
+If the origin of the fire that damages your home is questionable, you might be subjected to detailed personal, business, and financial questions.

 The insidious nature of smoke can result in damage to personal property that necessitates replacing all of the furnishings and possessions inside a residence.
 Insurance adjusters looking to minimize the payout on a claim might contend that simply cleaning the surface of an item will eliminate any damage.
-An insurance claims lawyer can assist you if your insurer is understating the cost of repairing an item or inappropriately contending that possessions do not need to be replaced.

 The insurance company may hire supposed “investigators” that are closely aligned with the insurance company.
 The insurance company may also want to pay for cheap low quality building materials to repair your home.
 The insurer may also attempt to replace possessions like home furnishings or clothing with items of inferior quality.
 The insurer also might not provide code upgrades or replacement cost coverage even if you are entitled to such benefits by your policy.
+These are just some examples of the sort of tactics insurance companies employ.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].